 Flood modification measures modify the flood's physical behaviour (depth, velocity) by undertaking structural works in particular areas of the floodplain.
-Among the flood modification options considered are.
+Among the flood modification options considered are levees, drainage upgrades and detention basins.

 Property modification measures modify the existing land use or buildings as well as development controls for future development.
 These measures primarily involve updating policies and regulations which relate to development on the floodplain.
 Property Modification Options including flood proofing were assessed, as well as a broad range of planning measures that aim to reduce flood risk to life, to proposed development and to the wider floodplain.